augustoaf/extract-n-store-embeddings/README.md

 # extract-store

 ## Overview
-`extract-store` is a Java application that extracts text from files and persists the extracted data into a Vector DB (ChromaDB), using LangChain4j framework for extract, embedding and retrieval.
+Firsts steps in a RAG solution - this is a Java application that extracts text from a file (based on segment size, also considering overlap between segments) and persists the extracted data + metadata into a Vector DB (ChromaDB).
+All using LangChain4j framework for extract from file, store text as embedding and retrieval using semantic search.

 ## Features
 - Extract chunk texts from files.